estherpark514/KCSwebsite/README.md

    npm run dev
    ```

-Now you can access the website locally at [http://localhost:8000](http://localhost:8000).
+Now you can access the website locally!

 ## Contributions